 Potential on-delivery charge if not IOSS-covered: ~£35

 A £35 surcharge on a £95 purchase is a 37% add-on at the door.
-Even though this order falls under the €150 threshold, without IOSS coverage or platform VAT collection, the customer still faces a charge.
+The €150 figure no longer shelters anything — without IOSS coverage or platform VAT collection, the customer faces the bill whatever the order is worth.
 Know your IOSS status before shipping.

 Swedish shoppers: informed but transparency-dependent